leon-northcoders/Speak-Your-Mind/README.md

-# Birdsong
+# Speak Your Mind
-Selects tweets according to tone and plays the top scoring through text to speech API
+Speak-Your-Mind - Selects music based on the emotional content of a Twitter user's tweets